saidaspen/curatedrust/README.md

 We will get back to more about structs very soon.
 So, if you have not fully wrapped your head around all of this, don't worry.

-### Week 2, Day 3: Enums and Pattern Matching
+### Week 2, Day 3: Enums and Pattern Matching (~ 1 hour, 20min)
-* 📚 ?? min: Read all the sections of [Enums and Pattern Matching](https://doc.rust-lang.org/book/ch06-00-enums.html) from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html)
+* 📚 15 min: Read all the sections of [Enums and Pattern Matching](https://doc.rust-lang.org/book/ch06-00-enums.html) from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html)
+* 💻 20 min: Do [Rustlings](https://github.com/fmoko/rustlings) exercises *enums1*, *enums2* and *enums3*.
+* 📰 15 min: Read [Mixing matching, mutation, and moves in Rust](https://blog.rust-lang.org/2015/04/17/Enums-match-mutation-and-moves.html).
+Don't worry if you don't understand it all.
+It's quite a though read!
+* 💻 30 min: Do the *Leap* and the *Matching Brackets* exercises on [Exercism](https://exercism.io/)

 ### Week 2, Day 4: More Pattern Matching
 ### Week 2, Day 5: Modules, packages, cargo and crates